Maelstroms38/django-book/chapter-4.md

 ## Test Queries and Mutations

-Let's run the application and test our queries and mutations:
+Let's run the application to test our queries and mutations:

 ```bash
 python3 manage.py runserver